imharshita/image-controller/README.md

 * Watch the Kubernetes Deployment and DaemonSet objects
 * Check if any of them provision pods with images that are not from the our registry
-* If yes, copy the image over to the corresponding repository and tag in our registry
+* If yes, copy the image over to the corresponding repository and tag in our registry ` Images are pushed if not already present on Registry`
-* Modify the Deployment/DaemonSet to use the image from our registry
+* Modify the Deployment/DaemonSet to use the image from our registry `Deployment/DaemonSets are only updated when healthy`
 * IMPORTANT: The Deployments and DaemonSets in the kube-system namespace is ignored!
 * Additionaly Deployment/DaemonSets from Controller Namespace are also ignored

 ## Usage
 Create a secret to provide credentials of you registry repository and update config/manager/manager.yaml with the Repository name (env variable `REPOSITORY`) and respective secret name `registry-secret` , credentials `registry-username and registry-passowrd`.